Chinese Orange Chicken with Rice or Noodles

 2. Depending on what you would like to serve this Chinese orange chicken, you can prepare either your noodles or rice now or towards the end of cooking the meal.

-3. Make a batter by mixing together all the batter ingredients. (check my notes below for the extra tip); add a little water at a time to get the right consistency, not too watery and not too thick (sounding a bit like Goldilocks there), should be a batter consistency so it coats the chicken well.
+3. Make a batter by mixing all the batter ingredients together (check my notes below for the extra tip).
+Add a little water at a time to get the right consistency, not too watery and thick (sounding a bit like Goldilocks there).
+It should have a batter consistency so it coats the chicken well.

 4. Mix your chicken in the batter and leave aside for 10 - 15 minutes.

-7. Mix all your sauce ingredients into a pan, on a medium heat bring the sauce to a boil till it thickens up before turning down the heat .
+7. Mix all the sauce ingredients in a pan.
+Bring the sauce to a boil on medium heat until it thickens, then turn down the heat.

-8. Once the sauce is glossy and thick in consistency add in your fried chicken and make sure all the chicken is coated well.
+8. Once the sauce is glossy and thick in consistency, add to your fried chicken and ensure all the chicken is coated well.

-9. Leave it to simmer on a low heat for around 5 - 10 more minutes.
+9. Leave it to simmer on low heat for 5 - 10 more minutes.

-10. Finally, before serving, garnish with some chopped spring onions and sesame seeds, serving as is or on top of your rice or noodles.
+10. Finally, before serving, garnish with chopped spring onions and sesame seeds.
+Serve as is or on top of rice or noodles.

 Chinese Orange Chicken and Rice or Noodles, Chinese orange chicken, panda express orange chicken, panda express chicken, noodles, rice, food, recipe, Asian food, Asian cuisine, food photography, pinterest, spicy fusion kitchen, oranges, spicy food, orange chicken, chicken and noodles, chicken and rice,